Royal necropolis of Byblos: Jewelry and precious objects

-The tombs contained a wealth of royal jewelry made from gold, silver and gemstones, some of which bear a heavy Egyptian influence.
+The tombs contained royal jewelry made from gold, silver and gemstones, some of which bear a heavy Egyptian influence.
 Each of tombs I, II and III contained chiseled gold Egyptian-influenced pectorals.
 Tomb II contained an Egyptian-style, locally produced gem-encrusted gold pectoral with its chain and a shell-shaped cloisonné pendant bearing the name of King Ip-Shemu-Abi.
 Two grand silver hand mirrors were recovered in tombs I and II; all of the three tombs contained bracelets and rings in gold and amethyst, silver sandals and intricately decorated and inscribed khopesh arms made from bronze and gold.
 The khopesh of tomb II bears the name of its owner, King Ip-Shemu-Abi and his father Abishemu.
 Other grave goods include a silver knife decorated with niello and gold, several bronze tridents, finely decorated teapot-shaped silver vases and various other vessels made of gold, silver, bronze, alabaster and terracotta.

-Tomb I contained a rare find of particular interest consisting of a fragment of a silver vase with spiral decorative patterns which French art history expert Edmond Pottier likened to those of the gold oenochoe from Tomb IV of Mycenae.
+Tomb I contained a rare find consisting of a fragment of a silver vase with spiral decorative patterns which French art history expert Edmond Pottier likened to those of the gold oenochoe from Tomb IV of Mycenae.
 This silver vase demonstrates either Aegean artistic influence on local Gebalite art or could be proof of trade with Mycenae.